TheBenjiNecessity/TheMoleServer/README.md

  * EPISODE_START
  * 		page: text describing how many players there are and what happened in the previous episode
  * 		actions: episode is created and first challenge is selected
- * 		move next: one player in the room clicks "start"
+ * 		move next: one player in the room clicks "start" (not clickable until episode created)
  * IN_CHALLENGE
  * 		page:
  * 			If challenge has a role page then show role selection.